crazybiceps/Check-Your-Neural-Network/README.md

 # Check-Your-Neural-Network
-This is good example to show how neural network transforms space
+This is a good example to show how neural network transforms space

 The target is to classify the data with 100% accuracy with minimum nodes/weights